Blazemeter/taurus/site/dat/docs/JMeter.md

            default: DEFVAL  # default value, if nothing is matched
 ```

-Parameters of jsonpath exractor `concat`, `scope` and `match-num` work only on JMeter >= 3.0
-If several results are found they will be concatenated with ',' if `concat`.
 You can choose `scope` for applying expressions.
-Possible targets are:
+Possible value for targets are:
   - `all` - main sample and sub-samples
   - `children` - sub-samples
   - `variable` for search in JMeter variables